19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 ### Punishment for offences

-33\.—(1) Except as provided in subsection (4), (4A), (4B) or (4C) or under section 33A, the Second Schedule shall have effect, in accordance with subsections (2) and (3), with respect to the way in which offences under this Act are punishable on conviction.
+33\.—(1) Except as provided in subsection (4A), (4B) or (4C) or under section 33A, the Second Schedule shall have effect, in accordance with subsections (2) and (3), with respect to the way in which offences under this Act are punishable on conviction.

 [12/77; 20/98]

 [Act 30 of 2012 wef 01/05/2013]

+[Act 1 of 2019 wef 01/04/2019]

 (2) In relation to an offence under any provision of this Act specified in the first column of the Second Schedule (the general nature of the offence being described in the second column thereof) —